nmeri17/suphle-docs/src/docs/v1/container/index.md

 Above we use `protectRefreshPurge()` as contraceptive against recursive sanitation.

-## Decorators
+## Object decoration

-Decorators are classes used for either augmenting how the container hydrates an object or wrapping the class as a whole with additional behavior not relevant to its actual functionality.
-Decorators are implemented in 3 parts we'll look at below.
+This refers to a process of either augmenting how the container hydrates an object or wrapping the class as a whole with additional behavior not relevant to its actual functionality.
+While using them may sound like a whole lot of fun, try not to outsource what should be responsibility of a single manager class to decorators.
+The decorator itself is an interface, and like all interfaces in general, its worth is proven when it has more than one implementation.
+You will equally appreciate it better if it isn't simply a marker interface, but returns information to its decorator handler using methods on the interface.
+One helpful endorsement for whether functionality belongs in a decorator is whether it can only be covered or accessed through [decorator scopes](#Decorator-handlers).

+### Consuming a decorator

-One of these parts is consuming an existing decorator.
-All that is required to achieve this is to implement the specific decorator interface.
-Often, this decorator would provide a method with which to receive relevant information to be applied for the consuming class.
+All that is required for this is to implement the decorator's interface.
+Often, this interface would provide a method with which to receive relevant information to be applied for the consuming class.
 If you're not rolling out custom decorators, this is all you need to know.

 ### Writing your own decorators